VickyL86/Project-4/README.md

 Data loaded into SQL PostgreSQL - schema & database design.

 Sales prediction data loaded and featured in Kaggle ntbk @ https://www.kaggle.com/code/vickyl86/sales-model

+Additional folder: First_set_analysis - exploration of a data set initially chosen for the analysis - number of features and limited usability as explored in the notebook resulted in the team deciding to switch the dataset to the set ulimately found in the Resources folder.